Please ensure Javascript is enabled for purposes of website accessibility

 Security builds trust.
 If your site doesn’t show the little padlock icon, both visitors and Google may see it as unsafe.
 Adding SSL encryption protects your customers’ data and improves your search rankings.

-When someone searches “Oakland small business website design” or “best bakery in Alameda,” your Google Business Profile often shows up first.
-Keeping it updated with hours, photos, and posts makes it easier for customers to choose you.
+When someone searches “Oakland architect”, “best bakery in Alameda” or “St. Petersburg spa” your Google Business Profile has the potential to shows up first.
+Keeping it regularly updated with services, hours, photos, and posts makes it easier for customers to choose you.

 Make sure your contact information is accurate and up to date on your Google Business Profile so potential customers can easily reach you.